elandesign/TripWire/README.md

 ## TripWire

-An Arduino sketch to count the number of times an IR tripwire is broken and display the count on an LCD screen.
+An Arduino sketch to count the number of times a laser tripwire is broken and display the count on an LCD screen.

 ## Wiring Diagram